Michelalmeidasilva/daqui-back-end/readme.md

 1. Run tests: `yarn test`

-## This project was based on the boilerplate NAVE
+## This project was based on the back-boilerplate created by Nave Team
 [Boilerplate nave.rs](https://github.com/naveteam/back-boilerplate)

 ## Directory Structure